dgromann/MCMLR_2025W/README.md

-# -MCMLR_2025W
-Multilingual and Crosslingual Methods and Language Resources GitHub Repository
+Multilingual and Crosslingual Methods and Language Resources This respository provides bonus exercises for the lecture Multilingual and Crosslingual Methods and Language Resources in the winter semester of 2025.